samitani/migration-lock-timeout/README.md

 Migration Lock Timeout is a Ruby gem that adds a lock timeout to all Active Record migrations in your Ruby on Rails project.
-A lock timeout sets a timeout on how long PostgreSQL will wait to acquire a lock on tables being altered before failing and rolling back.
+A lock timeout sets a timeout on how long database will wait to acquire a lock on tables being altered before failing and rolling back.
 This prevents migrations from creating additional lock contention that can take down your site when it's under heavy load.
-Migration Lock Timeout currently only supports [PostgreSQL](https://www.postgresql.org/)
+Migration Lock Timeout currently only supports [PostgreSQL](https://www.postgresql.org/) and [MySQL](https://www.mysql.com/)

 ## Installation